Make history. Earn community service hours (up to seventy).

 How do I submit transcription hours completed for the Library of Virginia?

-- If you transcribed for The Library of Virginia while logged in to a personal From the Page or Virginia Memory account, then at least one week before you need to submit your hours in x2vol, email Ms. Sonya Coleman at the Library of Virginia to request a log of your hours.
+- If you transcribed for The Library of Virginia while logged in to a personal From the Page account, then at least one week before you need to submit your hours in x2vol, email Ms. Sonya Coleman at the Library of Virginia to request a log of your hours.
 Generally, you’ll want to submit your hours about once every four to six weeks.

 - Once you receive your log, use the most recent date as the project date and submit the total hours on your log via x2vol (minus any time already submitted as Transcribe-a-thon time) listing Ms. DeGroat as your supervisor with the school phone number (804-354-6800).